Plastic cup: Environmental issues

 Most plastic cups are designed for single uses and then disposal or recycling.
 A life cycle inventory of a comparison of paper and plastic shows environmental effects of both with no clear winner.

 Production of 1 t of plastic cup emits 135 lb of green house gases.

 The choice between paper cups and plastic cups has to do with the life of the item after use.
-A paper cup may biodegrade faster than a expanded polystyrene (EPS) foam cup or a plastic cup.
+A paper cup may biodegrade faster than an expanded polystyrene (EPS) foam cup or a plastic cup.
 In general cardboard or paper takes one to three months for biodegradation, as the majority of the content, up to 95%, is made with wood chips.
 A plastic cup can take up to 90 years to biodegrade, depending on the type of plastic.

 Plastic cups are made with oil, which is not a renewable source.
 On the other hand, paper cups can be sourced from forests which fall under sustainable management.

 Plastic cups, especially those made with polystyrene, are also a possible health hazard as chemicals may leach into the beverage.
 This is more likely to happen with warm drinks (hot chocolate, tea and coffee) than with cold drinks.